 Five modifications were made to this automatically merged model version to produce the simulation of the Valsalva maneuver in the rat.

-1) The Valsalva maneuver was represented in the model with the addition of a 20 mmHg step change in thoracic pressure, Pth, over a 10 second span.
+1) The Valsalva maneuver was represented in the model with the addition of a 20 mmHg step change in thoracic pressure, P_th, over a 10 second span.

 2) This model was merged from a baroreceptor model parameterized to rat physiology and a CV dynamics model parameterized to human physiology therefore model parameters must be adjusted to one species.
 In this example we have altered the CV parameters to simulate rat physiologic function.
 These parameters were evaluated by fitting the CV dynamics model to an independent data set of rat cardiovascular system data.
 The complete set of altered parameters is given in the Table 1 below.